casper-network/docs-archive/implementation/serialization-standard.rst

 representing this key is derived from the ``blake2b256`` hash of the deploy hash (see :ref:`block-structure-head` for more information) concatenated with a 4-byte sequential ID.
-The ID begins at zero for each deploy and increments by 1 each time a contract is stored.
+The ID begins at zero for each deploy and increments by one each time a contract is stored.
 The purpose of this ID is to allow each contract stored in the same deploy to have a unique key.

 .. _serialization-standard-uref: